 - Do I want to leave home for school?
 If so, how far?

-- Are you booking to do nursing school online or part-time?
+- Are you looking to do nursing school online or part-time?

 - Does the school offer an accredited nursing program?

-- Does this nursing school offer hands-on clinical experience?
+- Does this nursing school offer hands-on clinical experiences?

 - What additional courses does this school require for me to take to pass the program?

 - Am I going to live on campus, or will I be commuting?